blueey2/linked-blog-starter-md/publish/Resume STAR Talking points.md

 Tell me about your experience
-	My first role as IT support I and other volunteers setup and configured routers and access points in newly constructed homes.
+	My first role as IT support I and other volunteers we setup and configured routers and access points in newly constructed homes making sure they had internet that was configured and properly setup.
 Also I have experience setting up and configuring Active Directory on virtual machines.
 That included group policy edits, creating user profiles and password resets.
 I also configured and setup splunk in a virtual environment creating dashboards of certain alerts I want it to pick up (Clearing logs etc).